MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/alerts-logs-insights.md

 > It could take 15 minutes to collect these logs and is not a recommended method for high severity alerts.

 1. Navigate to **Azure Monitor > Azure Stack HCI Insights (preview)**.
 Here you'll access the Insights workbook.
-2. Once the workbook is loaded, select the **Cluster Health** tab, and you should see all the health faults for your clusters.
+2. Once the workbook is loaded, select the **Cluster Health** tab to see all the health faults for your clusters.
+3. *Is there anything else important customers would need to know or do before going to the next step?*
-3. Select, the blue icon **what is this called** highlighted above to edit the query.
+4. Select the blue icon, *what is this called*, highlighted above to edit the query. *Why would customers need to do perform this step?*
-4. After the query loads, select the **+ New alert rule** option.
+5. After the query loads, select the **+ New alert rule** option. *Why would customers need to perform this step, what more should be known before performing this step or after?*

 From the alerts interface you can set up alert rules and send notifications.